Setting up and configuring a node

 Before we proceed with the Redbelly node setup we need to download particular files to the machine.

-Step 1: Download files
+Step 1: Download file

 Important!